OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.stylus-target.extra-archs` | strings                                                            Comma separated list of extra architectures to cross-compile stylus program to and cache in wasm store (additionally to local target).
 Currently must include at least wavm. (supported targets: wavm, arm64, amd64, host) | `[wavm]`
 `execution.stylus-target.host` | string                                                                    stylus programs compilation target for system other than 64-bit ARM or 64-bit x86 | None
 `execution.sync-monitor.finalized-block-wait-for-block-validator` | wait for block validator to complete before returning finalized block number | None
+`execution.sync-monitor.msg-lag` | duration                                                                allowed message lag while still considered in sync | `1s`
 `execution.sync-monitor.safe-block-wait-for-block-validator` | wait for block validator to complete before returning safe block number | None
 `execution.tx-indexer.enable` | enables transaction indexer | `true`
 `execution.tx-indexer.min-batch-delay` | duration                                                          minimum delay between transaction indexing/unindexing batches; the bigger the delay, the more blocks can be included in each batch | `1s`
-`execution.tx-indexer.threads` | int                                                                       number of threads used to RLP decode blocks during indexing/unindexing of historical transactions | `14`
+`execution.tx-indexer.threads` | int                                                                       number of threads used to RLP decode blocks during indexing/unindexing of historical transactions | `10`
 `execution.tx-indexer.tx-lookup-limit` | uint                                                              retain the ability to lookup transactions by hash for the past N blocks (0 = all blocks) | `126230400`
 `execution.tx-pre-checker.required-state-age` | int                                                        how long ago should the storage conditions from eth_SendRawTransactionConditional be true, 0 = don't check old state | `2`
 `execution.tx-pre-checker.required-state-max-blocks` | uint                                                maximum number of blocks to look back while looking for the <required-state-age> seconds old state, 0 = don't limit the search | `4`